gilbertzaini/portfolio/README.md

-# This <a href="gilbert-zaini-portfolio.vercel.app">portfolio</a> is made with Next.js 14.2.1 along with Tailwind.
+# This <a target="_blank" href="https://gilbert-zaini-portfolio.vercel.app">portfolio</a> is made with Next.js 14.2.1 along with Tailwind.

 ## Special thanks to
 * AOS (https://github.com/michalsnik/aos)